TeamDDK/MoMaps/README.md

 **Required Must-have Stories**

-[x] Login/ sign up for user
+- [x] Login/ sign up for user
+- [x] Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location
-* Ask for permission for user’s location to automate gps tracking
+- []Ask for permission for user’s location to automate gps tracking
-* Provide a general map according to the user’s location on home page
+- []Provide a general map according to the user’s location on home page
-* Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location.
+- [x] Implement a tab bar with 4 categories: search for new location, user's favorite sites, user's plan to visit sites and save new location.
-* Implement a search bar for any address
+- []Implement a search bar for any address
-* Implement a “go” button to navigate
+- []Implement a “go” button to navigate
-* highlight the best possible route to your location
+- []highlight the best possible route to your location

 **Optional Nice-to-have Stories**